esl/MongooseIM/doc/operation-and-maintenance/Cluster-configuration-and-node-management.md

 ### File descriptors

 To handle large traffic, some of the system variables need to be tuned.
-Number one on that list is the maximum number of file descriptors which by default is set to 1024.
+Number one on that list is the maximum number of file descriptors which often is set to 1024.
 Each MongooseIM connection consumes ~1 file descriptor, so the default value will not suffice for larger installations - when it is exceeded, emfile errors will appear in logs.

 To check the current limit execute: `ulimit -n`.